 Spelling lists have been sent home in your child's journal book.
 The lists have been carefully selected to improve key areas of weakness that have been identified.
 Weekly tests will be on Thursdays.

-Our unit of study for Science this term is ‘Living things’.
+Our unit of study for Science this term is ‘Properties of Materials’.
 This area of learning will take place in both the classroom and our wonderful outdoor learning spaces.
 Therefore please can I ask that the following items are kept in school at all times in a labelled bag.